dixls/check-out-this-song/README.md

 ## Still to do

-* Flesh out proposed user flows
-* Test db models
-* start making forms and views
-* figure out main song logic
+* Figure out a reset password flow (emails?)
-*
+* fine tuning

 ## Done

 * Set up organization of application
 * Create db models
+* full main logic is ready
+* deployed on heroku
+* likes and delete implemented in javascript